ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 ##### Delete request:

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x21 Request type (Delete request)] [Optional: Write flags, defaults to 0x00]
+* Frame 1: 4-byte little-endian unsigned table number
-* Frame 1-n: Key to delete (may contain arbitrary byte sequence)
+* Frame 2-n: Key to delete (may contain arbitrary byte sequence)

 None of the frames may be empty under any circumstances.
 Empty frames may lead to undefined behaviour.

+##### Delete range request:

+* Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x22 Request type (Delete range request)] [Optional: Write flags, defaults to 0x00]
+* Frame 1: 4-byte little-endian unsigned table number
+* Frame 2: Start key (inclusive).
+If this has zero length, the count starts at the first key
+* Frame 3: End key (exclusive).
+If this has zero length, the count ends at the last key

-##### Put/Delete response
+##### Write response

-The response format is identical for put and delete requests, besides the response type.
+The response format is identical for all write-type requests

-* Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x20 or 0x21 Response type (Put/delete reponse)] [1 byte Response code]
+* Frame 0: [0x31 Magic Byte][0x01 Protocol Version [Response type (Same as request type)] [1 byte Response code]
 * Frame 1 (Only present if response code indicates an error): NUL-terminated error string, UTF-8 encoded

 Response codes (lower byte counts!):
 * 0x00 Acknowledge (Only acknowledges that the request has been received)
-* 0x01 Protocol error, found key frame without value frame (implies Frame 1 being existing)
+* 0x01 Error, unspecified or unknown
 * 0x02 Database error while processing request (implies Frame 1 being existing)
-* 0x10 Protocol error, unspecified
+* 0x10 Protocol error, found key frame without value frame (implies Frame 1 being existing)

 If the 0x10 bit is set, the server signals that the write has been applied partially and can't be rolled back automatically.